kanidm/kanidm/designs/device-authentication.rst

 * The user is expected to understand different classes of MFA and how they are device bound or not
 * The password still needs to be sent between devices

-The major issue here is most people do *not own a roaming authenticator* and likely would not purchase one just for this process.
+The major issue here is most people do *not own a roaming authenticator* and likely would not (and should not need to) purchase one just for this process.

 Shared Secure Enclave Content
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Given the number of websites that have a poor workflow as above, and that the general population does not own roaming authenticator, Apple as a vendor with their "close knit" ecosystem has begun to provide a system of sharing platform based credentials between devices signed into the same account.
-Let's assume in our example the user owns a macbook pro and an iphone which are authenticated to the same apple id allowing platform credentials to be shared.
+Given the number of websites that have a poor workflow as above, and that the general population does not own roaming authenticator, Apple as a vendor with their tight knit ecosystem has begun to provide a system of sharing platform based credentials between devices signed into the same Apple id account.
+Let's assume in our example the user owns a macbook pro and an iphone which are authenticated to the same Apple id allowing platform credentials to be shared.
 The process now would look like:

-* PREVIOUS - apple id configured allowing platform credentials to be shared.
+* PRECONFIGURED - Apple id configured allowing platform credentials to be shared.
 * (laptop) Create account with password
 * (laptop) Enroll webauthn for shared authenticator to account
 * (laptop) Retrieve and send the password to the phone (if machine generated/long/random)